jameskabbes/Psi-Eta-Mu-Workshop/README.md

 # Instructions

 ## Workshop Instructions
+* Members will be divided into teams
+* Each team will work together to solve prompts
+*

 ## Submitting Answers
 You are permitted to submit answers as many times as you choose.
 Be sure to include your team's submission PIN when inputting your answers.
 Do not share you submission PIN with anyone outside your team!